epfl-ada/ada-2023-project-vaneau/index.md

 For this we employ different analytical techniques.
 We utilize Markov chains to understand how actors transitions between genres , Shift-Timeseries to probe for age-related shifts actors careers, and adapt a method for DNA-Analysis to find similar careers.
 Find out who's the only Female that has a career equivalent to Jason Statham, Mel Gibson and Sean Connery or what Carrie Fisher and Chris Hemsworth have in common.

 While most of our analysis centers around genres, because its data is readily available, a big part of our work was to be able to take these analyses to the domain of which character types are played by which actors.
-Drawing inspiration from the script of "Learning Latent Personas of Film Characters" (2013) and extending upon it, we use modern Natural Language Processing (NLP) to extract character data from movie synopses, enhancing our exploration with a panoramic view of character tropes.
+Drawing inspiration from the script of [Learning Latent Personas of Film Characters](https://www.cs.cmu.edu/~ark/personas/) (2013) and extending upon it, we use modern Natural Language Processing (NLP) to extract character data from movie synopses, enhancing our exploration with a panoramic view of character tropes.

 # Characterizing genres

-A first look at our data more than **360** genres, therefore it seems relevant to reduce this diversity to have a more consistent analysis after.
+Because a lot of our later analytical methods depend on having a coherent genre clustering we put effort into structuring the more than **360** genres available in the Dataset.

 ## Genre clustering
 <!-- Romain -->